wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 > It may be required to issue additional private keys where the address and amount are the same could produce the same encrypted address thus reducing privacy as those transfers could be linked.

+> It may be a requirement not to change the database structure, in which case it would be advantageous that the encrypted address in private address is in the form of valid address.
+This would mean that private address would be indistinguishable from a public address to an public viewer of the blockchain.

 6.0 Possible further enhancements / issues
 --------------------------------------------
 > A facility to send a "viewing password / address" to another user to prove funds, may be required to make the system production ready.